yathaarthbatra/yathaarthbatra/README.md

 - 🌱 I’m currently learning React JS, Express and Node JS.
 - 🤔 I’m looking for help with finding the Open source Projects.
 - 💬 Ask me about Mind facts!!
-- 📫 How to reach me:[www.linkedin.com/in/yathaarthbatra](https://www.linkedin.com/in/yathaarthbatra)
+- 📫 How to reach me: [www.linkedin.com/in/yathaarthbatra](https://www.linkedin.com/in/yathaarthbatra)
 - 💻 Do check out my Projects and star them if you liked them😁.

 ### Thanks for visiting😃